-In addition, in the periods 1984-1989 and 1994-1999, small marginal tax rates for low taxpayers after the tax reforms and those for high taxpayers before the reforms seemed to weaken the regressive impacts of the tax reforms on rate effects.
-This respect can be found in Table 12, which shows the marginal tax rates in each percentile as 1984-2009 tax laws are applied to 1984, 1994, and 2004 incomes.
-For incomes of every year, in 1984-1989 the marginal tax rates of P10, P25, P50, and P75 fell with large reductions being for lower percentiles.
+In addition, in the periods 1984-1989 and 1994-1999, smaller marginal tax rates for low taxpayers after the tax reforms and a somewhat less progressive property in high income taxpayers before the tax reforms seemed to weaken the regressive impacts of the tax reforms aimed at lowering tax rates in each bracket and shrinking tax base.
+This point can partly be explained by Table 12, which shows the marginal tax rates in each percentile as 1984-2009 tax laws are applied to 1984, 1994, and 2004 incomes.
+For every part of income, in 1984-1989 the marginal tax rates of P10, P25, P50, and P75 fell with large reductions being for lower percentiles.
 This downward tendency is not prominent for the period 1994-1999.
-In contrast, despite the reduction of top tax rates from 1984 to 1989, tax rates of P95 did not drop for the 1984 and 2004 incomes, suggesting that a number of high income earners had not faced lower marginal tax rates even after the tax reform.
-This feature means that the actual progressivity of the 1984 personal income tax was lower than expected for the high statutory tax rates, because these extremely high tax rates were not applied to any income earners.
-It follows that the large scale tax reforms in the late 1980s possibly did not lessen the redistributive effects of tax rates, but, rather, strengthened its equalizing power.
+In contrast, despite the top tax rates declining according to the statutory tax rates, tax rates of P95 did not drop for the 1984 and 2004 incomes, suggesting that a number of high income earners had not faced lower marginal tax rates at margin even after changes in the tax rates.
+This feature means that the progressivity of the 1984 personal income tax was substantially lower in spite of the high statutory tax rates shown in Figure 1, because these extremely high tax rates were actually not applied to anybody.
+As a result, the large scale tax reforms in the late 1980s possibly did not lessen the redistributive effects of tax rates, but, rather, strengthened its equalizing power.
 Because the Japanese income tax reforms were aimed at reducing both tax rates and tax base at the same time, vice versa, this argument holds for the tax changes in the periods 1994-1999 and 2004-2009.